uliw/esbmtk/docs/manual/manual-2.rst

 Model forcing
 ~~~~~~~~~~~~~

-ESBMTK realizes model forcing through the :py:class:`esbmtk.extended_classes.Signal()` class.
-Once defined, a signal instance can be associated with a :py:class:`esbmtk.connections.Species2Species()` instance that will then act on the associated connection.
-This class provides the following keywords to create a signal:
+ESBMTK implements model forcing through the :py:class:`esbmtk.extended_classes.Signal()` class.
+A signal represents a time-dependent change in a model parameter or flux and can be attached to a :py:class:`esbmtk.connections.Species2Species()` instance that will then act on the associated connection.

+This class provides the following ways to create a signal:

-- ``square()``, ``pyramid()``, ``bell()``  These are defined by specifying the signal start time (relative to the model time), its size (as mass) and duration, or as duration and magnitude (see the example below)
+- Pre-defined functions, e.g., ``square()``, ``pyramid()``, or ``bell()``.
+These are defined by specifying the signal start time (relative to the model time), signal duration, and signal size or magnitude.

-- ``filename()`` a string pointing to a CSV file that specifies the following columns: ``Time [yr]``, ``Rate/Scale [units]``, ``delta value [dimensionless]`` The class will attempt to convert the data into the correct model units.
-This process is however not very robust.
+- External data via ``filename()``.
+This keyword is a string pointing to a CSV file that specifies the following columns: ``Time [yr]``, ``Rate/Scale [units]``, ``delta value [dimensionless]`` The class will attempt to convert the data into the correct model units.
+This process is not, however, very robust.

 The default is to add the signal to a given connection.
 It is however also possible to use the signal data as a scaling factor.
-Signals are cumulative, i.e., complex signals are created by adding one signal to another (i.e., Snew = S1 + S2).
+Signals are cumulative, i.e., complex signals are created by adding one signal to another (i.e., S\ :sub:`new`\ = S1 + S2).
 Using the P-cycle model from the previous chapter (see ``po4_1.py``) we can add a signal by first defining a signal instance, and then associating the instance with a weathering connection instance (this model is available as ``po4_2.p4`` see `https://github.com/uliw/ESBMTK-Examples <https://github.com/uliw/ESBMTK-Examples>`_)

 .. code:: ipython
     :name: po42_2